datacenter/nexus9000/nexusscripts/on-box/config-mgmt/Readme.txt

   Steps :

      a.
-Execute the script on the required switch to update the interface description based on the cdp status.
+Execute the script(interface_desc.py) on the required switch to update the interface description based on the cdp status.
+     b. command to execute : python filename

 2. FEX Configuration

   Steps :

      a.
-Execute the script on the required switch to check the FEX configuration status.
+Execute the script(fex_config.py) on the required switch to check the FEX configuration status.